kamilcodee/RScraper/README.md

 - You can modify the config, for example to change log level:
   ```
     rsconfig.target_log_level = RSLogLevel.DEBUG  # override loglevel for debugging purposes
+    rsconfig.ua_generator = lambda: 'ABC'  # own generation strategy for useragent
   ```

+UserAgent generator defaults to using fake_useragent if not overriden
 2. Scraper instance
 ```
 rs = RScraper(rsconfig)